Research and Development Tax Relief

 What is Research and Development Tax Relief?

 R&D tax relief is claimable by persons subject to Corporation Tax.
-Companies making Qualifying Expenditure on R&D can claim under two schemes, the SME Relief scheme and/or the Research and Development Expenditure Credit.
+Companies making Qualifying Expenditure on R&D can claim under two schemes, the R&D Merged Scheme and the Enhanced R&D Intensive Support, ERIS.

 Qualifying expenditure